-- 6. What are the objectives of the standard? - (a) to ensure that buildings are compatible with the height and scale of surrounding and nearby development, - (b) to minimise visual impact, disruption of views, loss of privacy and loss of solar access, - (c) to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments, - (d) to manage the visual impact of development when viewed from public places such as parks and reserves, roads and community facilities. - 7.
-What is the numeric value of the development standard in the environmental planning instrument?
+6. What are the objectives of the standard?

+- (1) The objectives of this clause are as follows: - a) to ensure that buildings are compatible with the height and scale of surrounding and nearby development, - b) to minimise visual impact, disruption of views, loss of privacy and loss of solar access, - c) to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments, - d) to manage the visual impact of development when viewed from public places such as parks and reserves, roads and community facilities. - e) (2) The height of a building on any land is not to exceed the maximum height shown for the land on the Height of Buildings Map. - f) (2A) If the Height of Buildings Map specifies, in relation to any land shown on that map, a Reduced Level for any building on that land, any such building is not to exceed the specified Reduced Level.

+7. What is the numeric value of the development standard in the environmental planning instrument?